 How To Get There

-Experienced.
-The trail was sometimes difficult to follow due to sporadic signage.
-The walk also requires difficult rock scrambling.
+The trail is sometimes difficult to follow due to sporadic signage.
+The hike also requires difficult rock scrambling.
 Take care and only attempt the Wells Cave Track if you’re confident with scrambling and not afraid of heights.